-In few easy steps, Android users can import the passwords they have saved in Chrome into Dashlane.
+In a few easy steps, Android users can import the passwords they have saved in Chrome into Dashlane.

 Previously, to import passwords saved in your browsers, you had to do this from your desktop device.
 But if you're an Android user and have used the Chrome browser to remember your passwords, this method is a simple, easy way to get Dashlane securely autofilling your passwords, and saving you time and effort online.